Film base: Polyester

 In the literature of photography polyester is polyethylene terephthalate, which Kodak trade-named "ESTAR".

 Polyester is the most recent film base to have been developed.
 It was first used for specialized photography applications in 1955, but it was only in the 1990s that it became overwhelmingly popular for motion picture prints.
 It is highly preferable for post-production, exhibition, and archival purposes because of its flexibility, strength, and stability.
 Its strength is sometimes also seen as a disadvantage, however, in that polyester-base films are so resistant to breakage that they are often more likely to break the film equipment should a jam, or extra tension, occur.
 Movie cameras therefore do not use this base for shooting the original camera negative, as it is vastly preferable, and less costly in time and money, for the film to break instead of the camera.
 In addition, cameras require a lap-spliceable triacetate base to allow the use of all of the negative stock.

 PET film base can be ultrasonically spliced or by melting and joining the ends of two films together.

 Identifying a film base

-There are several factors which can aid in identification of the film base of a roll of film.
+There are several factors that can aid in identification of the film base of a roll of film.
 Many are not 100% conclusive, and it is best to use a selection of these to positively verify a film base.